 We work with operators to assess their inventory for AdDoubles candidacy, develop the business case, and manage the transition of selected installations to the new format.
 The operational model remains identical to conventional static OOH.

-Operator enquiry →For media planners and buyers, AdDoubles creates a new planning unit: the directionally-targeted OOH placement.
+Operator inquiry →For media planners and buyers, AdDoubles creates a new planning unit: the directionally-targeted OOH placement.
 A single installation can be booked as two independent line items — each with its own audience profile, its own CPM, and its own creative execution.

 We provide audience flow analysis for specific installations, directional impression modelling, and creative guidelines for campaigns designed to work within the approach-angle visibility constraint.

-Agency enquiry →For brands interested in the walking display effect, stealth-and-reveal creative formats, or the sustainability positioning of zero-power OOH — we work directly with brand teams and their creative agencies to develop campaigns that use the medium's distinctive properties.
+Agency inquiry →For brands interested in the walking display effect, stealth-and-reveal creative formats, or the sustainability positioning of zero-power OOH — we work directly with brand teams and their creative agencies to develop campaigns that use the medium's distinctive properties.

 Flective advertising is most powerful for brands that want to be surprising, that want to reward attention, and that want their media to say something about their values beyond the campaign message itself.